colinaut/theme-multi-switch/README.md

-# Theme 3way Switch Web Component
+# Theme Multi Switch Web Component

 I created this three way switch for setting theme as I couldn't find what I was looking for — most are two way switches and I wanted to allow for auto.
 So I built this three way switch which defaults to "auto" (for browser prefers-color-scheme) and allows "light" or "dark" for overriding prefers-color-scheme.